Debug a PHP CLI script

 Since we'll be starting the script from the command line, we will have to make sure it is started with the required settings to enable the debugger.

-To start the script with Xdebug
+Starting the script with Xdebug

 Xdebug has various configuration options which we can use to let the PHP interpreter reach out to PhpStorm.
 These parameters have to be passed to the PHP interpreter using the